stackbit-projects/super-zucchini-00024/src/pages/index.md

     subtitle: '"Going to send your mail yourself ?
 This is so passé !"'
     features:
       - title: "Finally, sending letters without any of the hassle\_\U0001F64C"
-        content: "Send us your PDF and off you go : we will print and post your letters for you, so you don't have to worry about buying stamps anymore.  <br> Unless you like collecting them ?
-Whatever float your boat \U0001F617\n"
+        content: "Send us your PDF and off you go : we will print and post your letters for you, so you don't have to worry about buying stamps anymore.   \n\nUnless you like collecting them ?
+Whatever floats your boat \U0001F617\n"
         actions:
           - label: Learn More
             url: /coming-soon